-Our obligations under the New Loan and Security agreement are secured by a first priority perfected security interest in our assets, including intellectual property.
-The New Loan and Security Agreement also contains customary representations and warranties, as well as customary affirmative and negative covenants.
+Our obligations under the Loan and Security agreement were secured by a first priority perfected security interest in our assets, including intellectual property.
+The Loan and Security Agreement also contained customary representations and warranties, as well as customary affirmative and negative covenants.
 Among other restrictions, the negative covenants, subject to exceptions, prohibit or limit our ability to: maintain collateral accounts; declare dividends or redeem or purchase equity interests; incur additional liens; make investments; incur additional indebtedness; engage in mergers, acquisitions and asset sales; transact with affiliates; undergo a change in control; add or change business locations; and engage in businesses that are not related to its existing business.
-The New Loan and Security Agreement also contains certain financial covenants, including an unrestricted minimum cash level of \$20.0 million until certain study data conditions are met.
-These covenants may restrict our ability to finance our operations and to pursue our business activities and strategies.
-Furthermore, such restrictions may limit our flexibility in planning for or reacting to, changes in our business and industry; and they may place us at a competitive disadvantage compared to our peers and competitors that have no restrictions or more favorable terms with credit lenders.
-Our ability to comply with these covenants may also be affected by events beyond our control.
+The Loan and Security Agreement also contained certain financial covenants, including an unrestricted minimum cash level of \$20.0 million until certain study data conditions were met.